luapower/luapower-all/ui.md

   * the constructor `:init(ui, t)` receives `ui` followed by the merged arg table which is also set up to inherit the class, thus providing transparent access to defaults.

+## Extending the core engine

+Many aspects of the core engine can also be extended, by:

+  * adding new attribute types and type matches
+  * adding new transition interpolators
+  * adding new transition blend modes

+## Changing the underlying libraries

+  * changing the 2D graphics library requires mostly just re-implementing the various `draw_*()` methods of the layer class, since most widgets don't use the graphics library directly, but use layers instead.
+  Any library that can draw on a BGRA bitmap can work.
+  * changing the text rendering engine requires re-implementing `sync_text_*()` and `draw_text()`, except for the editbox widget which uses [tr]'s selection and cursor objects extensively to select and edit the text, so those would have to be provided too.
+  * changing the native windows library is a bit harder because [nw]'s API is already very high-level and covers a lot of functionality seldom found in other libraries of this type.
+Adding missing functionality to [nw] instead would probably be easier.